erkanzileli/co-author/README.md

 # co-author

 A TUI that saves time from writing Co-authored-by lines to the commits in a fancy way.
-Works as Git hook.
+It works as a Git hook.

 ## Motivation